 Feeling alone with IBS?
 Don’t be.
 I now know the answers.

-I am convinced I have found all the parts to the puzzle after 25 years of looking for solutions.
+I am convinced I have found all the parts to the puzzle after 25 years of looking for solutions and reversing all of my IBS symptoms.

 IBS is complex.
 Not only are there different types of IBS symptoms (IBS-I, IBS-D and IBS-C) but we all react to our lives in different ways.
 The causes and symptoms of our IBS will be specific to each of us.
 We have to find our own keys and understand how and why we are reacting.